kyuhwan94/opticDNN/README.md

 **optDNN** is a deep learning-based tool for reconstructing atomic absorption images with reduced fringe noise, by inferring the proper imaging beam profile at the position of the atoms.

-This project is part of ongoing research at the [Quantum Gas Laboratory](https://qgl.snu.ac.kr/), and will be the main software package accompanying our upcoming publication.
+This project is part of a research at the [Quantum Gas Laboratory](https://qgl.snu.ac.kr/).
 ---

 ## 🚀 Features